 Another important aspect of your grip is the strength used to hold the dart.
 You want a light but firm grip on the dart.
 If you have white fingertips or white knuckles when gripping your dart, you are probably holding on too tight and it may be difficult to release the dart on target.
 Conversely, if you find the dart wobbling in your fingers as you go through the throwing motion then you may need to consider strengthening your grip to stabilize the dart.

 Finally, any fingers that are not used in your grip should be positioned well away from the dart.
 This also includes your palm and other areas of the hand.
 A simple grip is an effective grip.
 Nothing is more frustrating than releasing a dart perfectly only to have an errant finger knock your shot off target ever-so-slightly.

 Grip It and Take Your Shot

-Once you have found a comfortable, effective grip you are ready to take your shot.
+Once you have found a comfortable, effective grip, you are ready to take your shot.
 Aiming your shot is, obviously, the most important aspect of shooting.
-Your motion could be perfect but if you are not aimed correctly then you will not get the results you want.
+Your motion could be perfect, but if you are not aiming correctly, then you will not get the results you want.
 Position yourself sideways with one foot in front of the other.
-If you throw right handed then you will want to have your right foot forward.
+If you throw right-handed, then you will want to have your right foot forward.
 Hold the dart at eye level to help you line up and visualize your shot.